-- Growing fine arts department, including a Dance Troupe, Theater Troupe, and Arts Troupe.
+- Growing fine arts department, including a Dance Troupe, Theater Troupe, Band amd Orchestra.

 - Competitive sports teams including Football, Boys and Girls Basketball, Softball, Baseball, Boys and Girls Soccer, Boys and Girls Track and Field, and Cheerleading.

-- Non-competitive sports such as Cycling, Golf, and Swimming.
+- Non-competitive sports such as Cycling, Kickball and Swimming.

 - Mentorship programs with community partners like Emory University, Atlanta University Center, Georgia State University, and community volunteers.

-In addition to our recently renovated building, King Middle has new track and field facilities, baseball/Softball field facilities, and an upgraded Olympic size swimming and diving pool.
+In addition to our recently renovated building, King Middle has new track and field facilities. baseball/Softball field facilities, and an upgraded Olympic size swimming pool.